gap-actions/setup-gap/README.md

 - `configflags`:
    - Arguments to pass to the GAP configure script.
    - default: `''`
-- `gap-pkgs-to-build`:
-   - A space-separated list of the GAP packages to build.
-   - default: `'io json profiling'`

 ### What's new in v3
 Version v3 contains many changes compared to version v2.
 When replacing `setup-gap@v2` by `setup-gap@v3` in an existing workflow,